-Q: "Honey, do these pants make me look fat?"
+Q: "Honey, do these pants

+make me look fat?"

-Sissela Bok, "Lying: Moral Choice in Public and Private Life" (1978) (33)
+Sissela Bok, "Lying: Moral Choice in Public and Private Life" (1978)

-"Anyone who agrees to the rules cannot complain of football they accept a degree of violence" deception allowed by the rules, just as in instance, players accept the degree of unfairness when deception is used, so long as the rules permitted it.
-In a game of poker, for
+"Anyone who agrees to the rules cannot complain of unfairness when deception is used, so long as the rules permitted it.
+In a game of poker, for instance, players accept the degree of deception allowed by the rules, just as in football they accept a degree of violence"

 Disc.
-Rule 4.01: Truthfulness in Statements to Uthers
+Rule 4.01: Truthfulness in Statements to Others

-- In the course of representing a client a lawyer shall not knowingly: - (a) make a false statement of material fact or law to a third person; or - (b) fail to disclose a material fact to a third person assisting a fraudulent act perpetrated by a client. lawyer a party to a criminal act or knowingly when disclosure is necessary to avoid making the
+- In the course of representing a client a lawyer shall not knowingly: - (a) make a false statement of material fact or law to a third person; or - (b) fail to disclose a material fact to a third person when disclosure is necessary to avoid making the lawyer a party to a criminal act or knowingly assisting a fraudulent act perpetrated by a client.

-Model ABA Rule: §4.1: Truthfulness in Statements to Others (35)
+Model ABA Rule: §4.1: Truthfulness in Statements to Others